BabylonJS/Documentation/content/How_To/material/CreateBox_Per_Face_Textures_And_Colors.md

+---
-# How To Map Material to Individual Mesh Faces
+title: How To Map Material to Individual Mesh Faces
+---

 This method is only available when creating a mesh using the _MeshBuilder_ method.